Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Related work

-Apictorial unrestricted puzzle solvers typically use curve matching to find potential matching pieces \cite{freeman1964apictorial,radack1982jigsaw,kong2001solving}.
-The first to explore such an approach (or computational puzzle solving in general) were Freeman and Garder~\cite{freeman1964apictorial}, who also introduced a solver capable of dealing with a large variety of piece shapes and junction types.
-Their solver matches curves using a chain encoding scheme and then assembled the puzzle using a greedy algorithm that backtracks on errors, a scheme possible only because of the very small scale problems considered (9 piece puzzles).
-The solvers tried to reconstruct around junctions, thus seeking neighbors with loopy consensus, perhaps leading the way to the future use of loopy constraints in the field~\cite{son2014solving}.
-Owing to the small computational resources of the time, the single evaluation on a 9-piece puzzle of highly discriminate pieces did not permit later experimental comparison to contemporary contributions.
-40 years later, Kong and Kimia ~\cite{kong2001solving} used a coarse-to-fine approach to curve matching and a greedy merging of piece triplets and backtracking upon spatial overlap.
-Three puzzles were reconstructed with up to 25 pieces.
-The data used for testing was consisting of pieces close to convex polygons of a few edges.
+\textit{Apictorial} unrestricted puzzle solvers typically use curve matching to find potential matching pieces \cite{freeman1964apictorial,radack1982jigsaw,kong2001solving}.
+As mentioned above, the first to explore such an approach (or computational puzzle solving in general) were Freeman and Garder~\cite{freeman1964apictorial}, who also introduced a solver capable of dealing with a large variety of piece shapes and junction types.
+Their solver matches curves using a chain encoding scheme and then assembles the puzzle using a greedy algorithm that backtracks on errors, an exhaustive scheme possible only because of the very small scale problems considered.
+The solver tried to reconstruct coherently around junctions, thus seeking neighbors with loopy consensus, perhaps leading the way to the future use of loopy constraints in the field~\cite{son2014solving}.
+Owing to the small computational resources of the time, the single evaluation on a 9-piece puzzle of highly discriminated pieces did not permit later experimental comparison to contemporary contributions.
+Forty years later, Kong and Kimia~\cite{kong2001solving} used a coarse-to-fine approach to curve matching and a greedy merging of piece triplets and backtracking upon spatial overlap.
+While the geometrical treatment was significantly more rigorous, here too the experimentation was limited to few puzzles of up to 25 pieces, most of which had near-convex low-order polygonal shapes.
+An interesting question that emerges is whether or not such data represent realistic scenarios, at least on average.
+Of course, it is difficult to address such questions without some formal puzzle generation model, an observation that is key to the suggested research in this paper (see below).